 How does it work?

 There is a set cost of around £2 per book, which includes postage and packaging costs.
 The Scottish Government meet these costs through a grant to Scottish Book Trust.
 Any other costs to the programme are met by Dolly Parton herself!

 The Dollywood Foundation handles the ordering, labelling and registration process so that each child receives the right book for their age, delivered directly to them at their address.

 Looked After Children in Scotland should be automatically enrolled in the scheme.
 A contact in each local authority manages their enrolment.
-To find the contact details of the person who manages enrolment in your area, click here and use the drop down on the map labelled “choose an affiliate.”
+To find the contact details of the person who manages enrolment in your area, click here to use the “Affiliate Locator.”

 Which books do children receive?